 - changing work arrangements to cover lost hours; or

 - finding another employer with whom to partner to cover the loss of hours.

-The YNP will assess new employers entering into the partnership to ensure they're eligible employers.
+The Yukon Nominee Program will assess new employers entering into the partnership to ensure they're eligible employers.

 Additionally, the employers will provide a letter of intent.
 This will outline how the: